Edison NJ Burglary Lawyer

 How Can An East Brunswick Burglary Lawyer Help Me?

-The Law Offices of Proetta & Oliver commits a large portion of its practice exclusively to defending clients for criminal and municipal court charges including burglary in Middlesex County and throughout New Jersey.
-In past burglary cases, we have successfully secured many clients’ admittance into Pre-Trial Intervention.
-This results in no conviction and no incarceration upon completion.
+Most defendants who are facing burglary charges are going to want to do everything they can to minimize or even completely avoid the penalties and consequences that come with a conviction.
+An experienced Middlesex County criminal defense lawyer can mean the difference between a conviction with incarceration or a dismissal.
+The attorneys at Proetta & Oliver dedicate their law practice to defending clients for criminal and municipal court charges including burglary in Middlesex County and throughout New Jersey.
+In past burglary cases, we have successfully secured many clients’ admittance into Pre-Trial Intervention which results in no conviction and no incarceration upon completion.
+Moreover, we have also been successful in downgrading several felony burglary cases to disorderly persons offenses for trespass.
 Our skilled criminal defense lawyers represent clients charged with burglary in Middlesex County and surrounding areas including Cranbury, Piscataway, East Brunswick, Carteret, Woodbridge, Perth Amboy, South Amboy, South Plainfield, and Plainsboro.
 If you would like to speak with an experienced Middlesex County burglary lawyer please contact our Edison office today at (732) 659-9600 for a free initial consultation.

 The New Jersey statute for burglary, N.J.S.A.
 2C:18-2, is provided below, in pertinent part, for your reading convenience: